sigp/solidity-security-blog/README.md

 It is good practice to always specify the visibility of all functions in a contract, even if they are intentionally `public`.
 Recent versions of Solidity will now show warnings during compilation for functions that have no explicit visibility set, to help encourage this practice.

-<h3 id="visibility-example">Real World Example: Parity MultiSig Wallet (First Hack)</h3>
+<h3 id="visibility-example">Real-World Example: Parity MultiSig Wallet (First Hack)</h3>

 In the first Parity multi-sig hack, about \$31M worth of Ether was stolen from primarily three wallets.
 A good recap of exactly how this was done is given by Haseeb Qureshi in [this post](https://medium.freecodecamp.org/a-hacker-stole-31m-of-ether-how-it-happened-and-what-it-means-for-ethereum-9e5dc29e33ce).

-Essentially, the multi-sig wallet (which can be found [here](https://github.com/paritytech/parity/blob/4d08e7b0aec46443bf26547b17d10cb302672835/js/src/contracts/snippets/enhanced-wallet.sol)) is constructed from a base `Wallet` contract which calls a library contract containing the core functionality (as was described in [Real World Example: Parity Multisig (Second Hack)](#dc-example)).
+Essentially, the multi-sig wallet (which can be found [here](https://github.com/paritytech/parity/blob/4d08e7b0aec46443bf26547b17d10cb302672835/js/src/contracts/snippets/enhanced-wallet.sol)) is constructed from a base `Wallet` contract which calls a library contract containing the core functionality (as was described in [Real-World Example: Parity Multisig (Second Hack)](#dc-example)).
 The library contract contains the code to initialise the wallet as can be seen from the following snippet
 ```solidity
 contract WalletLibrary is WalletEvents {